nickzoic/nick.zoic.org/art/doom-git-gud/index.md

 if you're shooting at a soldier, they hit you about as often as you hit them.

-If that's too easy for you, change it to:
+If that's still too easy for you, change it to:

 ```
 angle += (gameskill < sk_gitgud) ?
 (P_SubRandom() << 20) : 0;